iTwin/itwinjs-core/docs/bis/ec/ec-format.md

 **minWidth** Determines the minimum number of characters included within parsed format.
 The count includes digits and separator chars (Decimal and Thousand).
 Note: The number of chars defined does not override the precision, if the combination of precision and trailZeroes takes precedence over minWidth.
 The width of the formatted string is filled, if needed, with the number of "0"'s needed to reach the minWidth.
+For composite formats the minWidth applies to each of the components, not to the complete result.

 **showSignOption** determines how positive and negative signs are shown in a parsed format.